aws-deepracer-community/deepracer-log-guru/README.md

 * [Troubleshooting](docs/trouble_shooting.md)

 ## Old Announcements
+* 10th September 2021: Version 3.2.2 is now available with support for the latest monthly competition tracks
 * 4th August 2021: Version 3.2.1 is now available with support for the latest monthly competition tracks
 * 4th July 2021: Version 3.2.0 is available with new features including the latest competition tracks, support for continuous action space, episode filtering options for object avoidance, click-thru' from a scatter graph blob to see the episode route details and improved documentation including an extended gallery to showcase what's possible
 * 20th May 2021: Version 3.1.0 has now arrived, adding the new "track fitting" feature and fixing various bugs including the fatal defect in version 3.0.1